danvk/aoc2023/README.md

 There are six starting ghosts.
 There are 790 nodes, so they must wind up in cycles.
 Maybe I should just try to find the cycles.

+Something is wrong.
+It seems my ghosts enter cycles that never hit an end state (ending with a Z)?

 ### Day 7

 - How do I write a literal `[5]u8`?